ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fronius-wattpilot/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 4.5.0 (2023-02-19)
+- Fixed random log messages
+- Fixed a type conflict at the set_state state
+- Commits from now on should be signed

 ### 4.4.0 (2023-02-16)
 - known states will now be updated even if the dynamic parser is enabled